Amandank95/Surfs_up/README.md

 # Surfs up!
 For our client, W. Avy, our goal was to determine if it would be sensible to open up another Surf and Ice Cream shop.
-To determine how sustainable the busiess would be, we pulled the weather statistics for the months of June and December.
+To determine how sustainable the business would be, we pulled the weather statistics for the months of June and December.

 # June Temperatures
 - The highest temperature for the month was 85 degrees.